 This is the difference.

-So, is the diet as healthy as many claim?
+So, is the diet as healthy as many claims?
 Have a look under the hood and see for yourself.

 History Of The Mediterranean Diet?

-Since no one person invented it, the history is a long and windy path.
-This was not a diet developed by a researcher in a laboratory, this is a diet that developed slowly over hundreds if not thousands of years.
+Since no one person invented it, history is a long and windy path.
+This was not a diet developed by a researcher in a laboratory; this is a diet that developed slowly over hundreds, if not thousands, of years.

-The biggest variable in the founding of the diet was obviously geographical location.
-People ate and adapted into their diets what was growing around them.
-Yes, then trade routs were established, and people began to have greater variety in their diets, new seeds from exotic plants were cultivated and these too were integrated into the diet.
+The biggest variable in the founding of the diet was the geographical location.
+People ate and adapted to their diets and to what was growing around them.
+Yes, then trade routes were established, and people began to have greater variety in their diets.
+New seeds from exotic plants were cultivated, and these too were integrated into the diet.

 This is how it is with most diets around the world.
-There are/were very few fully isolated peoples and so, that’s how the English sailors became known as limey’s even though limes are not native to England.
-Trade routes, exploration and the like, these were the real change makers in the diets of those along their paths.
+There are/were very few fully isolated people, and so, that’s how the English sailors became known as limey, even though limes are not native to England.
+Trade routes, exploration, and the like, were the real change-makers in the diets of those along their paths.

-However, for the most part, the people in the region of the Mediterranean Sea had it pretty good as far as early peoples.
-They had good amounts of grains that could be grown and fish that could be caught.
+However, for the most part, the people in the region of the Mediterranean Sea had it pretty good as far as early people.
+They had a good amount of grain that could be grown and fish that could be caught.